Fire Emblem Warriors: Plot

-Rowan and Lianna travel across Aytolis, rallying support from heroes from the otherworldy nations of Ylisse, Hoshido, Nohr, and Altea.
+rallying support from heroes from the otherworldly nations of Ylisse, Hoshido, Nohr, and Altea.
 During an attack on a Gristonne fortress, Velezark successfully possesses Darios, who steals the Shield of Flames just after it is complete.
 Rowan and Lianna pursue him to Gristonne, where they discover Yelena has been captured to be used as a sacrifice to revive Velezark.
 Rowan and Lianna successfully rescue their mother, leading to Darios sacrificing Oskar to complete the ritual to revive Velezark.
-Now freed from the possession, Darios returns the Shield of Flames to the group before falling to his death.
-Rowan, Lianna, and the other heroes then battle Velezark and finally slay him.
-With Velezark slain, the other heroes return to their home worlds and Queen Yelena crowns the twins as rulers of Aytolis.
+Now freed from the possession, Darios returns the Shield of Flames to the group before falling into a spatial void.
+The twins, united with the heroes of other worlds, wield the Shield of Flames' power and defeat Velezark.
+With the threat ended, the heroes return to their own worlds and Yelena crowns Rowan and Lianna as twin monarchs of Aytolis.

 Development and release

 Fire Emblem Warriors was developed by the same team as Hyrule Warriors, a collaboration between the Dynasty Warriors series and The Legend of Zelda.
 The game was co-developed by Koei Tecmo studios Omega Force and Team Ninja and Fire Emblem developers Intelligent Systems.
-Koei Tecmo first proposed the project to Nintendo, who were more than willing to collaborate, making the game a title for their in-development Nintendo Switch home console.
+Koei Tecmo first proposed the project to Nintendo, who were more than willing to collaborate, making the game a title for their in-development Nintendo Switch hybrid console.
 The idea of the game came during the development of Hyrule Warriors Legends, as the touchscreen controls bore similarities to those of the Fire Emblem series.

 The game was announced in January 2017 as part of a Nintendo Direct broadcast dedicated to the Fire Emblem series, although it had already been in development for around two years before this time.
 It was released in Japan on September 28, 2017, and released in North America, Europe, and Australia on October 20, 2017.

 Downloadable content

 Three packs of paid additional content were announced before the game's release.
 Each pack added three new playable characters, new support conversations, and three new maps for History mode, in addition to new weapons, costumes, and other content.
-Each of the DLC on a different Fire Emblem game: Fire Emblem Fates, Fire Emblem: Shadow Dragon, and Fire Emblem Awakening respectively.
+Each of the DLC on a different Fire Emblem game: Fates, Shadow Dragon, and Awakening respectively.
 If all three packs were bought together in the season pass, an additional costume was unlocked.

 Reception

 Fire Emblem Warriors received mixed reviews according to review aggregator Metacritic, with the Nintendo Switch version holding a score of 74/100 based on 72 critic reviews and the New Nintendo 3DS version receiving a score of 69/100 based on 12 reviews.
 The game received praise for bringing a more nuanced, textured experience to the musou genre, but drew criticism for its shallow take on traditional Fire Emblem mechanics and roster choice.

-The Nintendo Switch version sold 41,491 copies within its first week on sale on Japan, while the New Nintendo 3DS version sold 18,357 copies.
+The Nintendo Switch version sold 41,491 copies within its first week on sale in Japan, while the New Nintendo 3DS version sold 18,357 copies.
 In April 2018, Koei Tecmo revealed that the game sold 1 million copies worldwide.